Pennsylvania College of Optometry

 National Eye Research Foundation Fellowship Award

-The Foundation offers a $500 award to a student enrolled in a school or college of optometry.
-Application information will be posted on the main bulletin board in the lobby of the Cafe.
+The Foundation offers an award to a student enrolled in a school or college of optometry.

 Administered by the New Jersey Academy of Optometry, the scholarship is awarded to a deserving fourth year New Jersey resident on the basis of academic and clinical excellence and financial need.